sozialhelden/omniauth-osm/README.md

       provider :osm, "consumer_key", "consumer_secret"
     end

+If you are using devise, this is how it looks like in your `config/initializers/devise.rb`:

+    config.omniauth :osm, "consumer_key", "consumer_secret"

 You will obviously have to put in your key and secret, which you get when you register your app with OpenStreetMap.

 Now just follow the README at: https://github.com/intridea/omniauth